mirage/mirage-www/tmpl/blog/irmin-1.0.md

 ```

 First of all, we need to reflect the structure of the type, to
-automatically derive serialization (to and from JSON) functions:
+automatically derive serialization (to and from JSON, binary encoding,
+etc) functions:

 ```ocaml
 let metric_t =